ben6066/AndroidFlightAPP/README.md

 1. Install the prerequisites
 2. Clone the project: ```git clone https://github.com/ben6066/AndroidFlightAPP.git```
 3. Open CMD/BASH and type ```ipconfig``` in order to find out your IPv4 address.
-4. Open the Flightgear and go to settings, scroll to the end of the page and write this line:
+4. Open the Flightgear and go to settings, scroll to the end of the page and write this line:</br>
 ```--telnet=socket,in,10,127.0.0.1,6400,tcp```

 ## Running the application and connecting to the FlightGear